learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

 # User Input and Output in Python

 ## Introduction
 Sometimes, you'll want Python to ask users for a certain input.
-This is where User Input and Output can help!
+This is where user inputs can help!

 ## Objectives

 You will be able to:
-* Get User input as strings and numbers, process the data and output the results
+* Get user input as strings and numbers, process the data, and output the results

 ## User input in Python